ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 In this task, we create a QR code for your self-hosted credential harvest page and **a poster** to try to get people to scan it.
 We encourage you to get creative with your poster; it should seem legitimate.

+**Think about the context**; why your poster would be attractive?
+Why people would scan the QR from it?
+What makes it less suspicious?
+You can think about the psychology behind it.
+Who is your target group?

 You can set the address to the QR code and the harvester page as your local address (e.g. localhost, 192.168.0.0/16).

 In a real-world situation, you would set it as your server's globally reachable address instead, which makes use of the HTTPS certificates[^4].
 However, we skip that this time.
+It is enough if you can test it with the computer and phone on the same network.

 You can use any site you want; cloned, self-created or ready-to-use templates from the tool.
 The only requirement is, that it has to have the capability to harvest credentials.

-You could for example use the following poster to have a Twitter login page for credential harvesting and after entering your credentials it redirects you to the actual address, in this case https://twitter.com/SecurityPelle.
-This example could be found at a cafe near an office you'd like to collect credentials from or at a lounge of a hotel if you're looking to gather a bunch of random credentials.

-You do not have to publicly host the site, it is enough if you can test it with the computer and phone in the same network.

-If you are using the code sample from the previous task to host your website, the
+If you are using the code sample from the previous task to host your website, on your local computer, it could be trivial to make it accessible on the local network.
+Bind the server to address `0.0.0.0` and find your computer's local IP address to access it from your phone.

 **What to return:**
-- The poster
+- The poster with the QR code
-- Scenario for usage
-- Site used for harvesting
+- Scenario for usage. **Explain in detail** why your poster might be an effective way to collect credentials.
+Is it targeted to some specific group?
+Why it might work for them?
+- The site used for harvesting.
+You can test the QR with your phone and open the site in its browser.
 - Screenshot of the credential harvest tool successfully returning you the input credentials (Your name as username and surname as password)

+You can look for the following example poster, which would have a Twitter login page for credential harvesting and after entering your credentials it redirects you to the actual address, in this case, https://twitter.com/SecurityPelle.
+This example could be found at a cafe near an office you'd like to collect credentials from or at a lounge of a hotel if you're looking to gather a bunch of random credentials.

 <details>
 <summary>An example poster</summary>